Install and Configure Admission Controller

 Verification

-After deployment, confirm the Admission Controller is correctly installed and operational:
+After deployment, confirm the Admission Controller is correctly installed and the webhooks are registered:

-Look for a webhook configuration named sysdig-admission-controller.
+Look for a webhook configuration named shield-cluster-admission-control.
 For more detail:

 The Sysdig Admission Controller should now be enabled and you can now configure policies and actions to block deployments using Vulnerability Policies or Posture Policies.